 Top 5 Cruise Myths

-De-bunking the top 5 cruise myths that people believe about cruising holidays, which are not true.
+Debunking the top 5 cruise myths people believe about cruising holidays that are simply not true.

 Cruises are dangerous

 Much like flying, cruising is often perceived to be risky.
 The reality is that cruise ships are really very safe and, with more than 11 million people cruising every year, the crime rate is very low.
 In addition, there are some preventative steps that you can take in order to ensure a safe vacation on board.